Fiery Biden sets stage for Obama recovery attempt

 The two campaigns both claimed victory.

-Biden sharply questioned many of the Romney-Ryan team's positions, hitting Ryan hard on issues that Obama frustrated supporters by failing to contest in the first presidential debate.
+Biden sharply questioned many of the Romney-Ryan team's positions, hitting Ryan hard on issues that Obama had frustrated his supporters by failing to contest in the first presidential debate.

 Biden pounced upon Romney's tax returns, the Republican's position to let U.S. automakers go bankrupt, his proposal to let struggling homeowners lose their houses and his dismissal of 47 percent of the American public as unproductive parasites.